How Allergy Skin Tests Work, What Results Mean & When Doctors Recommend Each

 Your primary doctor can refer you to an allergist or dermatologist for additional testing if they think you might have an allergy.
 The allergist will request medical and lifestyle history, including details about current and prior ailments, your place of residence and employment, and your eating habits.

-How To Read The Results
+How To Interpret Allergy Test Results Effectively

 A negative test result indicates that you experienced no skin changes in reaction to the allergens.
 A positive test result is characterized by an itchy, red, raised welt, indicating that you are sensitive to the compound.
 If the test is inconclusive, your doctor can decide to try another kind of allergy test.